 School of Natural Science and Mathematics

-Biology majors receive a thorough education in all forms of life, from microbes to plants to animals, and from the level of ecosystems to organisms to cells to molecules.
+Biology majors receive a thorough education in all forms of life, from microbes to plants to animals.
 Biological research is essential to solving major world problems involving human health, food production, population control and environmental degradation.
-Graduates are qualified for graduate study and employment in areas such as public health, medical technology, agriculture, physical therapy, biotechnology and toxicology.
+Graduates are qualified for graduate study and employment in areas such as public health, medical technology, agriculture, physical therapy, biotechnology, toxicology and in many government laboratories.
 More than half of all science majors pursue independent study research projects on an individual basis with faculty members in the department.
 These students have the opportunity to present their findings at national meetings.

-A Bachelor of Science degree in Biology requires minimum of 33 credits hours in biology.
+A bachelor of science degree in biology requires a minimum of 53 credits hours in biology.
 The first twelve credit hours will ordinarily include: